- Whiteboard or easel/paper and markers

 Let’s now unfold our paper and move on to the bottom half.

-Here, we see a lot of arrows pointing to the right.
+Here you’ll see some scales and blank spaces.
+These are not fancy arrows.
 You can think of each of these as one-way continuums, or scales, depicting how the different components above may show up for us.
 For some people, it’s helpful to imagine a 0% on the left, and a 100% on the right.

 Again, we’re going to start by filling in the blanks.